AliceO2Group/AliceO2/Examples/flp2epn/README.md

 #### Device configuration

-The devices are started by the `startFLP2EPN.sh` script, which configures the devices via command line options and their communication channels via a JSON configuration file.
+The devices are started by the `o2-start-flp2epn.sh` script, which configures the devices via command line options and their communication channels via a JSON configuration file.

-To list *all* available device command line options, run the executable with `--help`.
+To list _all_ available device command line options, run the executable with `--help`.